US Terms and Conditions

 15.10 Winding up: in the event that Smoothwall no longer continues to provide the services due to bankruptcy, sale or merger, Customer Data will be deleted or transferred back to the Customer.

-15.11 List of sub-processors: Microsoft Corp (all products), Amazon.com Inc (Filtering), Crisp Thinking Ltd. (Monitoring Managed Service only), Two Hat Security Ltd.
+15.11 List of sub-processors: Microsoft Corp (all products), Crisp Thinking Ltd. (Monitoring Managed Service only), Two Hat Security Ltd.

 15.12 Data Breach Policy: this can be found at us.smoothwall.com/legal, outlining Smoothwall’s responsibilities including what Customers and users can expect in the event of a data breach.

 15.13 Data Privacy related Contact Details: firstname.lastname@example.org; Data Privacy Officer, Smoothwall Inc., 1435 West Morehead Street, Suite 125, Charlotte, NC 28208, USA; +1-800-959-3760.
 Users or Customers that wish to ask questions related to COPPA compliance can contact: COPPAPrivacy@ikeepsafe.org.